 We will support people during their residential rehab programme and try to meet every requirement as we understand that everybody’s needs are different.
 We also offer a range of other services such as family support and an aftercare programme, to further support you sustain sobriety and prevent relapse.

-Many addicts feel shame and guilt due to their addiction but ensuring patients that they are not alone by sharing experiences, may help them feel faithful in their own recovery.
+Many addicts feel shame and guilt due to their addiction but ensuring clients that they are not alone by sharing experiences, may help them feel faithful in their own recovery.